imixs/imixs-cloud/doc/REGISTRY.md

 * domain.cert – this file can be handled to the client using the private registry
 * domain.key – this is the private key which is necessary to run the private registry with TLS

+### Create a Secret

+Next use the kubectl command _create secret_ to packages these files into a Secret.

+	$ kubectl create secret generic registry-key --from-file=./domain.cert --from-file=./domain.key

 The configuration of the registry service is defined by docker-compose.yml located in the folder 'registry/' Create a docker-compose.yml file.
 (See /registry/docker-compose.yml).